Asbestos Exposure in New Jersey

-The New Jersey Department of Health is the lead agency for the asbestos and environmental health and treatment information in the state.
+The New Jersey Department of Health is the lead agency for asbestos and environmental health and treatment information in the state.
 The Environmental and Indoor Health is within the state’s Department of Health and administers the Asbestos Hazard Emergency Response Act (AHERA).
 Under AHERA, a Quality Assurance/Quality Control program provides site audits, asbestos abatement worker and supervisor training, and asbestos abatement in schools.

 New Jersey Department of Community Affairs

 The New Jersey Department of Community Affairs regulates asbestos abatement in public and school buildings.
 The department trains and authorizes asbestos safety firms and asbestos safety technicians.
 Through the department, officials conduct monitoring inspections of asbestos abatement jobs throughout the state.